-When someone is on the phone, respect his privacy, stay at least an arms length away.
-You will be allowed to make telephone calls by purchasing a calling card on the kiosks and then entering your Telephone Identification Number (TID).
+When someone is on the phone, respect his privacy, stay at least an arm's length away.
+You will be allowed to make telephone calls by purchasing phone time on the kiosks and then entering your Telephone Identification Number (TID).
 New arrests receive their TID number during the booking process.
-During a long distance call, if at any time your card balance falls below amount for 1 minute the call will end without notice.
+During a long distance call, if at any time your balance falls below amount for 1 minute the call will end without notice.
 Prepaid calls are also available after the person who will receive the call sets up an account by calling the phone service provider.
 Phone calls are automatically limited to 15 minutes.
 There is a minimum charge on all local phone calls.
 Scott County Jail Staff does not transfer incoming calls or take messages from outside the Jail for you, with the exception of confirmed family emergencies.
 The phone is a privilege; it is not a right.
 Abuse or misuse of phone will result in the phone being turned off and your telephone privileges can be revoked.
 Altering phones or making three-way calls are prohibited.
 Requests for non-collect calls will be denied.
 If the party you wish to speak to will not setup a prepaid account, you will need to write to that party.
 While using the phone you're not allowed to allow other inmates to talk, calls will be discontinued if this occurs.
-The phone company does not refund any lost or dropped calls made to cell phones, the Jail staff will not research these issues.
+The phone company does not refund any lost or dropped calls and the Jail staff will not research these issues.
 Any calls made to cell phones are at your own risk.
+All calls made through the inmate phone system are recorded and may be used against you in court as well as in-house discipline when appropriate.